hzhou3ga/MENDELSEEK/readme.md

 all_xgb_0.txt

-Note taht one can not reproduce the exact number of each gene's raw score, because there is rand number generation involved.
-But, the correlation between different run should > 0.99
+note taht one can not reproduce the exact number of each gene's raw score, because there is rand number generation involved. but, the correlation between different run should > 0.99

-For unpaired t-test analysis:
+for unpaired t-test analysis:
 ./scan_tv.job
 output:
 path_tv_name.txt